alaz/legitbot/README.md

 bot.fake? # => false
 ```

-Sometimes you already know what search engine to expect.
+Sometimes you already know which search engine to expect.
 For example, you might
 be using [rack-attack](https://github.com/kickstarter/rack-attack):

 ```ruby